Zuraitulnasibah/Cemas/README.md

 5. Clear devices cache first - in **History** (if the site have been opened before in your browser)
 6. Test go to [https://pwacemas.firebaseapp.com/]
 7. Try adding the PWA to home screen

+### Notes
+All pages still in testing/sample mode :smile: , once okay, page will be generate